gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     DEVELOPMENT = True

 ```

-You have a BaseConfig that serves as the basic object, holding all the information that's getting reused in every config.
+You have a `BaseConfig` that serves as the basic object, holding all the information that's getting reused in every config.
-The actual one used will be the DevelopmentConfig.
-You easily can add your custom Config here.
+The actual one used will be the `DevelopmentConfig`.
+You easily can also add your custom Config here.
 The `enabled_modules` is the place where you can activate and deactivate the API endpoints.
-For now only the `api` is present and
-that is the only endpoint that always needs to be loaded within the config file.
+For now only the `api` is present and  that is the only endpoint that always needs to be loaded within the config file.

 ### Create the run file

-In order to actually start the app we created in `app/__init__.py`, we need a runner routine names `run.py`.
+In order to actually start the app we created in `app/__init__.py`, we need a runner routine named `run.py`.
-You should create that file in your base folder, next your `config.py`.
-So, paste the following into `run.py`:
+Next, please create that file in your base folder, alongside your `config.py`.

 ```python
 from app.__init__ import create_app